-2.15 Optional Cutting Procedure for Super Series Mills
+2.16 Optional Cutting Procedure

 In order to achieve maximum production rates with Super Series mills; it may be desirable to leave the blade engaged when returning the carriage.
 (Normal operation procedures recommend disengaging the blade before returning the carriage for maximum blade life and fuel economy.)